ElementPS/triPOS.Java/README.md

 ##Documentation/Troubleshooting

-* triPOS provides an embedded API documentation feature.
-Simply point your favorite browser to:  http://localhost:8080/help/ (for a default install) and the triPOS API documentation anticipates your questions.
+* To view the triPOS embedded API documentation point your favorite browser to:  http://localhost:8080/help/ (for a default install).
 * In addition to the help documentation above triPOS writes information to a series of log files located at:  C:\Program Files (x86)\Vantiv\triPOS Service\Logs (for a default install).

 ##Step 1: Generate a request package